thaynanff/thaynanff/README.md

 ### Thaynan Freitas - [Data Analyst and Business Intelligence] 🖖🏼
 ## I am a Business Administrator turned Data Analyst, passionate about technology and Data Science.
-Currently, Im working hard to become a Data Scientist!
+Currently, I am working hard to become a Data Scientist!

 - 💻 I’m a Data Analyst
 - 💻 I’m currently working on my skills to become a Data Scientist!